What does a Entertainment Industry Power Technician (269E) do?

 Are you able to travel for work?

-Are you able to tell the difference between colors?
+Are you able to tell the difference between colours?

 You might want to look at these similar trades as well;